-Summit Point School offers a unique learning opportunity for your dyslexic child, helping them achieve educational success, develop independence, create happy memories, build positive relationships, social skills and self-esteem.
+Summit Point School offers a unique learning opportunity for every child, helping to achieve educational success, develop independence, create happy memories, build positive relationships, social skills and self-esteem.

 Most mainstream teaching methods use sight or hearing, however dyslexic people may have difficulties with either visual or auditory memory, or both, despite having satisfactory hearing and sight.
 Vision may be affected by difficulties with tracking or visual processing.
 For example, some dyslexics find it hard to follow a sequence of words on one line and may lose their place.
 This is not the result of poor vision.

 Research suggests that by involving more of the senses, especially touch and movement, the dyslexic brain creates more memories supporting the visual and auditory memory pathways.

 - With instructional learning (typically called remedial or intervention) our primary areas of focus are literacy and numeracy

 - These are delivered through an explicit, structured, multi-sensory approach

 - Students work in small, well-matched groups rather than traditional year levels

 - Instruction covers the development of alphabetic knowledge, hand writing, letter formation, Phonological Awareness (which is a meta-cognitive skill), encoding (spelling), decoding (reading), syllabic awareness (we use this to teach reading), morphology, semantics (vocabulary), syntax (sentence structure), and writing mechanics.
 The curriculum moves through the writing of a phrase, sentences and paragraphs; first in isolation and then in context.

 Learning program with a purpose

 We employ an inquiry approach to learning.
 Inquiry based learning, is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.

 - Your child will help to co-create their learning experiences

 - Your child will learn to take ownership over their growth as a learner

 - Progress is measured against your child's individual profile: not against their peers or National Standards

 - Literacy and numeracy are provided through explicit daily workshops that cater for the needs of the group